-Notre Dame '21 - Qualed to TOC - add me to the email chain - [briansnitman at gmail.com]
+USC '25 - Notre Dame '21 - Qualed to TOC - Was on Coaches Poll - add me to the email chain - [briansnitman at gmail.com]

 K's - I'll be honest as a 2A my partner and I ran a one-off K strat every round, but I still don't understand all the buzzwords that people like to throw out.
 For the neg, I am more likely to just vote on just framework than other judges because the aff teams usually don't do any line-by-line.
 If the alt is just a framework argument then just say it, otherwise, I get confused.
 Links are usually mishandled and don't require a lot of evidence.
 K-tricks are cool and I think they should be employed, who cares if it's an easy way out.
 For the aff, perms make a lot of sense for soft-left aff's - you do need a net-benefit, but it seems pretty easy to win that the alt doesn't solve the aff so long as you answer the outlandish alt solves case arguments.
 Other than material net-benefits - I think that epistemological net-benefit also makes sense (ie practicality or particularity in policy analysis).
 The neg usually makes the mistake of not contextualizing the link to the perm - and DA's to perms usually don't have impacts that the alt can't resolve.
 For me, the perm doesn't need to avoid the links if it solves the impacts to said links.
 For extinction affs it makes a lot of sense to just go for util and impact turns, but you have to use util as a justification on the framework, otherwise it will be difficult to win.

-DA's - CJR is tough, and I generally don't think that the neg evidence needs to be fantastic or even good.
-Let's be honest the politics card you are probably reading aren't about the aff, meaning that a blanket extension is not sufficient.
+PTX DA's - Let's be honest the politics card you are probably reading aren't about the aff, meaning that a blanket extension is not sufficient.
 I don't want to hear "X author says this"; instead take the opportunity to impress me with your civics knowledge and make logical arguments as to why the aff would derail the agenda.
 The one caveat to the you don't need cards rule is that if the aff has very specific link turn evidence you will be in a bad spot.
+I think that it is important for the negative to contextualize the link as much as possible.
+Too often the generic 1NC taglines make it seem like there are a million thumpers and anything can trigger it.
+What this means is, if your card says that water policy is controversial and thus derails the agenda, you should explain why every other contentious policy issue does not derail the agenda in similar ways.
+For the aff, you should obviously try to do the reverse and explain why, despite what their evidence says, other issues do have the potential to derail policy items.
+While the link debate is a little bit more about spin, I think that cards are very important on the internal link and uniqueness debate.

-CP's - I was a 2N my junior year and I almost exclusively went for the most abusive counterplan on the topic - thus have fun and feel free to terrorize the aff.
+CP's - I was a 2N my junior year and I almost exclusively went for the most abusive counterplan on the topic - thus have fun and feel free to terrorize the aff so long as you can defend it.
 Theory is great against these counterplans but affs get scared to go for it when the block read their 18 sub-point response.
 Condo - literally have no preference.

 T - This is the one place where it is all about evidence.
 Intent to exclude is very important to me, otherwise IDK why the aff can't be topical.

-Speaks - Technical debating is what gets you the ballot - ethos and pathos get you speaker points - I'm also a point fairy and if you can make jokes during the round that I actually find funny you will receive much better speaks.
+Speaks - Technical debating is what gets you the ballot - ethos and pathos get you speaker points - To be honest I probably give higher speaks than other judges